Current Scholarship Recipient

 Donate online with our secure Click and Pledge service.
 We accept major credit cards and checks.
 To pay by check, go through the same online process to receive an invoice via email with instructions on where to mail your donation.
 All donations are 100 percent tax deductible.

-The application from 2015 which is now up on the web site will still be used for 2017.
 We have been fortunate to have helped many families over the past twelve months.
 Some of the recipients have been families who have applied a second and third time.
-All applications must be submitted by June 30th, 2017(you can use this application even though the dates are for March 2015).

 Race to Rally Hope

-Mark your calendars for the next Race to Rally Hope, which is moving to a springtime date so it is warm and light!
-The 7th annual Race to Rally Hope will be held on Saturday, April 29th, 2017 in downtown Alpharetta.
-The event will include a Kid's Fun Run and Peachtree Road Race qualifying 5K route.
-Stick around after the race to enjoy a Block party, complete with Food Trucks, a DJ, beverage tents, Kid's activities and more!
-We look forward to seeing you all then!
+The 8th annual Race to Rally Hope will be moving to a spring date, so we look forward to seeing all of you on Saturday, April 28, 2018 for another great family event.
+The evening race will include a Kid's Fun Run and a Peachtree Road Race qualifying 5K route.
+Stick around after the race to enjoy a street block party, complete with DJ, Food Trucks, beverage tents, Kid's Village activities and more.
+See you there!